gmdfalk/demibot/README.md

  which provides you with multi-server support and fine-grained configuration.
  You can create a file called "auth" in either the installation directory or
- $HOME/.config/demibot or $HOME/.demibot from which nickserv and server passwords can be read.
+ $HOME/.config/demibot or $HOME/.demibot from which nickserv and server passwords can be read, if you don't write them in plaintext to config.py.
- By default, public commands and url title display are disabled.
-You can enable them with `.setmin 0` and `.urls on` or permanently in the Factory class by setting `self.titles_enabled = True` and `self.minperms = 0`.
+ By default, public commands and url title display are enabled.
+You can disable them with `.setmin 1` and `.urls off` or permanently in the Factory class by setting `self.titles_enabled = False` and `self.minperms = 1`.

  For a simple test run, on-the-fly changes/setups or bot stacking, there is a command-line interface.